Harman Bhangu: Political career

-Bhangu first ran in a provincial election as a Conservative candidate in the 2022 Surrey South by-election, placing third.
+Bhangu first ran for office as the Conservative Party of British Columbia candidate in the 2022 by-election for Surrey South, placing third.

-in June 2024, Bhangu won the Conservative Party of BC's nomination to be the candidate for Langley-Abbotsford in the 2024 BC provincial election.
-He went on to win a seat in the Legislative Assembly of BC with 55.8% of the vote, defeating longtime politician John Aldag.
-He celebrated the news with friends and family at a storefront on the corner of Fraser Highway and 271 Street in Aldergrove.
+in June 2024, Bhangu won the party's nomination to be its candidate for Langley-Abbotsford in the 2024 British Columbia provincial election.
+He was elected to the Legislative Assembly of BC with 55.8 per cent of the vote, defeating BC New Democratic Party candidate John Aldag.